-- should comprise the appropriate balance of knowledge, skills, experience, diversity and independence for it to discharge its governance role and responsibilities objectively and effectively. - 7.
-The governing body The board comprises four independent non-executive directors, two nonexecutive directors, one alternate non-executive director and three executive directors.
-The composition of the board is reviewed on an annual basis to align with King $\mathbb{I}^{\mathsf{V}^{\mathsf{M}}}$, taking into account the group's board race and gender diversity policies implemented in the 2018 financial year. - · As custodian of the group's governance framework, the board reviewed the board structure of both the South African and Mauritian operations.
-Recommendations were made to bolster the independence and appropriate skills and diversity that are relevant for both operations.
-The composition of the HSA board was refreshed in 2018 to ensure that it has the appropriate diversity, skills and expertise to manage and provide oversight for the South African operations and to be able to constructively challenge management to create value for all stakeholders.
-Two independent non-executive directors were appointed during 2018.
-The operations in Mauritius have been expanding and an additional independent non-executive director was appointed to the board in January 2019. - · In terms of the company's memorandum of incorporation, one third of nonexecutive directors must retire at every annual general meeting and are eligible for re-election.
-The nominations committee assists the board when considering appointments or re-election and give consideration to the board size, skills, knowledge and resource required, diversity and demographics.
+- should comprise the appropriate balance of knowledge, skills, experience. diversity and independence for it to discharge its governance role and responsibilities objectively and effectively. - 7.
+The governing body As at 31 December 2019 the board comprised five independent non-executive directors, one non-executive director and his alternate, and three executive directors.
+The composition of the board is reviewed on an annual basis to align with King IVTM.
+To bolster its independence the board noted the retirement of non-executive director, Rick Garratt, and replaced him with an independent non-executive director, Pierre Joubert.
+The board is aware of its non-achievement in meeting its targets set out in the board race and gender policies and maintains its view that the company benefits from the depth of understanding of the business that a stable board, that includes long-serving non-executive directors, brings.
+The policies will, however, be given affect during the review of the board as a result of the redomiciliation process of HIL to Mauritius. - · As custodian of the group governance framework, the board reviewed the board structure of both the South African and Mauritius operations to bolster the appropriate diversity, skills and expertise to manage and provide oversight for the operations. - · In terms of the company's memorandum of incorporation, one-third of non-executive directors must retire at every annual general meeting and are eligible for re-election.
+The nominations committee assists the board when considering appointments or re-election and gives consideration to the board size, skills, knowledge and resource required, diversity and demographics.
 The current board comprises skills relating to accountancy, financial services, finance and legal - all of which are relative to the group's operations.
-The group's subsidiary operations are, similarly, appropriately formed. - The board agreed that, given the size and nature of the group, the chairman of the board would continue to be a member of the audit and risk committee for 2018.
+The group's subsidiary operations are, similarly, appropriately formed.